ShaojieJiang/lit-seq/README.md

 You can use our CT objective when **pretraining** or **finetuning** your augoregressive language models.
 With CT, the resulting language models will have significantly less **repetitive** generations, even with deterministic decoding such as greedy and beam search.
-It only takes severel lines of code to use CT loss, around where you calculate PyTorch's `CrossEntropyLoss`.
+It only takes several lines of code to use CT loss, around where you calculate PyTorch's `CrossEntropyLoss`.
 Here is an example:
 ```python
 import torch